All Episodes

 Okay.

-Put her on hold out there, so so.
+Put her on hold out there.

 Snerdley, stop this.

-I don't know what's gotten in.
+I don't know what's gotten into you.

-Snerdley interrupted me during a brilliant response to what she was saying, but telling me he doesn't believe her either.
+Snerdley interrupted me during a brilliant response to what she was saying, but telling me he doesn't believe her either because he hadn't heard any of this in the mainstream press.

-What's what's gotten into you?
+What's gotten into you?

-Uh but but I've not seen it on ABC.
+Okay, I haven't seen one story that supports this, but I've not seen it on ABC.

-I've not I've not seen it on NBC.
+I've not seen it on NBC.

 I've not seen it on CBS.

-I've not so he's raising his hands in victory.
+So he's raising his hands in victory.

-Okay, point point taken.
+Okay, point, point taken.

 Bring Joni back here.

-Joni, I'm I'm sorry for that interruption.
+Joni, I'm sorry for that interruption.

 I'm losing control of Snerdley here today.

-Uh Are you back?
+Are you back?

 Yes, yes, Rush.

-The the uh the the thing about let me answer your question about, you know, okay, Clinton is told by by Burglar, okay, we've got an hour, uh, the special ops guys want to go get him.
+The thing about, let me answer your question about, you know, okay, Clinton is told by burglar, okay, we've got an hour.

-Uh there I I have two theories on this.
+I have two theories on this.

 I don't think he wanted to do anything that would risk his legacy.